OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ## mmtk overview

 The project has been around since 2004.
-[Here's a great short video introduction](https://www.youtube.com/watch?v=0mldpiYW1X4).
+[Here's a great, short video introduction](https://www.youtube.com/watch?v=0mldpiYW1X4).

 Through MMTk's API and bindings, you can incorporate any of several pre-existing *plans* (garbage collection algorithms - mark and sweep, semispace, etc.) into your VM, or create your own plan.
 So you can easily support various GC algorithms, as opposed to tightly coupling your VM to any chosen GC approach; and all this in any language, AND while being fast.
 It's really, really cool stuff.
 It's got sturdy bindings for [OpenJDK](https://github.com/mmtk/mmtk-openjdk), [V8](https://github.com/mmtk/mmtk-v8), among others like for [Julia](https://github.com/mmtk/mmtk-julia) or [Ruby](https://github.com/mmtk/mmtk-ruby), so it clearly works with much larger virtual machines than mine.

 My reasoning behind choosing MMTk for som-rs was:
-- the promise of good performance.
-Most Rust GC libraries usually focus more on safety, but that's unfortunately a secondary concern for this work.
+- the promise of high performance, which is a high priority for us.
 - the ability to easily switch between different GC strategies, because modularity makes me happy and so that I have the ability to evaluate the performance impact of different algorithms on my work if I want.
 - *not* having to implement these GC strategies myself, since I *know* this would take me ages.
 I'm more used to [metacompilation systems](https://stefan-marr.de/papers/oopsla-larose-et-al-ast-vs-bytecode-interpreters-in-the-age-of-meta-compilation/) giving me GC for free than me implementing it myself...
 - It is written in Rust!
 The previously mentioned bindings needed to deal with [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), but *we* sure don't.

 Though with regards to it not taking ages to implement, software is war[^software-is-war] and all warfare is based on deception: therefore I unfortunately deceived myself with unreasonably short time estimates, and implementing GC did in fact took me several months (oops).

 Though work on it was on and off, and the bulk of my time was spent on debugging classic GC implementation mistakes.
 This is a major motivation for this blog post: sharing my experience and my code, to help others get up to speed faster than I did.

 All warfare is also based on planning, so the game plan was:
 - get a basic *mark-and-sweep* GC working: it traverses the graph, finds and marks the garbage, sweeps it.